erdaltoprak/erdaltoprak.com/src/pages/blog/setting-up-cloudflare-argo-access-on-a-raspberry-pi.md

 Get your [Raspberry Pi OS Lite image](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit) and use [balenaEtcher](https://www.balena.io/etcher/) to write it down on your SD card.
 You can add an "ssh" file without any extensions to make your Raspberry Pi headless and accessible from your computer or just plug-it in.

-Let's get some updates
+Let's get some updates:

 ```shell
 sudo apt update
 sudo apt upgrade
 ```

-We can now install Docker
+We can now install Docker:

 ```shell
 curl -sSL https://get.docker.com | sh
 ```

-Add permissions to the current user
+Add permissions to the current user:

 ```shell
 sudo usermod -aG docker ${USER}
 ```

-Let's also install docker-compose
+Let's also install docker-compose:

 ```shell
 sudo apt-get install libffi-dev libssl-dev